-An estimated 20,000 people were implanted in the U.S. with the Rejuvenate and ABG II hip products.
-Since these devices were “stem” parts of the hip components, revision surgeries required the stem of the component to be removed from the femur, which results in further hip/femur instability.
-Compared to most of the other metal-on-metal hip failures, the post revision damages have typically been more severe with these hips.
+An estimated 20,000 people received Rejuvenate and ABG II hip implant products in the U.S. Revision surgeries require removal of the stem component from the femur.
+This removal results in further hip/femur instability.
+Compared to most other metal-on-metal hip failures, the post revision damages have typically been more severe with these hip implants.
 Patients are reporting problems within as little as two years after receiving these hip implants.
-These hip implants have shown that the metal-on-metal friction between the stem and neck of the components cause metal debris to accumulate, resulting in a condition called metallosis, or metal poisoning, resulting from metal shavings from the devices entering the bloodstream.
+These hip implants have shown that the metal-on-metal friction between the stem and neck of the components cause metal debris to accumulate, resulting in a condition called metallosis, or metal poisoning, from metal shavings entering the bloodstream.

 AL.com – $1 billion settlement reached in faulty hip replacement cases; Alabama attorneys involved